Alabama Crimson Tide football under Nick Saban: 2014 season

 Alabama entered the 2014 season ranked #3 in the polls.
-The Crimson Tide rolled off four straight victories before losing to Ole Miss 17-23.
+The Crimson Tide rolled off four straight victories before losing to Ole Miss 17–23.
 Their loss to Ole Miss dropped them down to #7 in the rankings.
 However, Alabama rebounded by winning eight straight games, including victories against #14 LSU, #1 Mississippi State, and #15 Auburn in the Iron Bowl.
-They then defeated #14 Missouri in the SEC Championship 42–13 and earned a spot in the inaugural College Football Playoff, where they lost to the eventual national champion Ohio State 35-42.
+They then defeated #14 Missouri in the SEC Championship 42–13 and earned a spot in the inaugural College Football Playoff, where they lost to the eventual national champion Ohio State 35–42.

 Fourth national championship

 Alabama started the 2015 season with a win against 20th ranked Wisconsin.
-Alabama would start 2-0 but would lose their next game against Ole Miss 43-37.
-Following the loss the Crimson Tide would go in to win the next twelve games including the 2015 Cotton Bowl Playoff Semifinal 38-0 over Michigan State and winning the 2016 College Football Playoff National Championship over undefeated Clemson 45-40 to claim Alabama's 16th National Championship and Saban's fourth national championship at the Capstone.
+Alabama would start 2–0 but would lose their next game against Ole Miss 43–37.
+Following the loss the Crimson Tide would go in to win the next twelve games including the 2015 Cotton Bowl Playoff Semifinal 38–0 over Michigan State and winning the 2016 College Football Playoff National Championship over undefeated Clemson 45–40 to claim Alabama's 16th National Championship and Saban's fourth national championship at the Capstone.

 2016 season

 Alabama entered the 2016 season ranked #1 in the polls.
-The reigning national champions began 2016 with a resounding 52-6 win over #9 USC in Arlington, Texas, led by true freshman quarterback, Jalen Hurts.
+The reigning national champions began 2016 with a resounding 52–6 win over #9 USC in Arlington, Texas, led by true freshman quarterback, Jalen Hurts.
 In what was the first meeting between the Tide and the Trojans since 1985, Blake Barnett started the game, but was soon replaced by Hurts, who would then go on to be the starting QB for the season.
 Hurts was the first true freshman QB to start for the Crimson Tide since 1984.
 For the first time since 2009, Alabama would go undefeated all the way through the SEC Championship Game.
 Alabama crushed Florida 54–16 to win their third consecutive SEC Title.
-This made the Tide the first three-peat SEC Champion since the Florida Gators won four in a row from 1993–1996.
-It also marked the first three peat for Alabama since the late 1970s when Alabama won SEC Championships from 1977–1979.
-The Tide would once again go on to the Playoffs where they would defeat the Washington Huskies 24-7 in the Peach Bowl to advance to their second consecutive College Football Playoff National Championship Game in Tampa, Florida.
-In the first-ever national title game rematch, Alabama would fall to Clemson, 35-31.
+This made the Tide the first three-peat SEC Champion since the Florida Gators won four in a row from 1993 to 1996.
+It also marked the first three peat for Alabama since the late 1970s when Alabama won SEC Championships from 1977 to 1979.
+The Tide would once again go on to the Playoffs where they would defeat the Washington Huskies 24–7 in the Peach Bowl to advance to their second consecutive College Football Playoff National Championship Game in Tampa, Florida.
+In the first-ever national title game rematch, Alabama would fall to Clemson, 35–31.
 In the closing seconds of the game, Clemson QB Deshaun Watson found Hunter Renfrow for a two-yard touchdown pass to give Clemson the win and their first national championship since 1981.
 The loss ended Alabama's 26 game winning streak, the second-longest in program history.
 It marked the first time Nick Saban had ever lost in a national championship game.